opcon/telegraf/plugins/aggregators/histogram/README.md

 distribution.
 This creates a [cumulative histogram](https://en.wikipedia.org/wiki/Histogram#/media/File:Cumulative_vs_normal_histogram.svg).

 Like other Telegraf aggregators, the metric is emitted every `period` seconds.
-Bucket counts however are not reset between periods and will be non-strictly increasing while Telegraf is running.
 By default bucket counts are not reset between periods and will be non-strictly increasing while Telegraf is running.
 This behavior can be changed by setting the `reset` parameter to true.